-As defined by Texas Property Tax Code, the Victoria Central Appraisal District Board of Directors has appointed the following Appraisal Review Board Members:
+As defined by Texas Property Tax Code, the local administrative district judge has appointed the following Appraisal Review Board Members (ARB):

 |Robert C. Serrata - Chairman|

 |Lewis Neitsch - Secretary|

 The ARB's Role in the Property Tax System

 The local property tax system follows the principle of checks and balances.
 An appraisal district board of directors hires the chief appraiser and sets the budget.
 The directors have no authority to set values or appraisal methods.
 The chief appraiser carries out the appraisal district's legal duties, hires the staff, makes the appraisals and operates the appraisal office.